Student loan

 Subsidized loans are based on financial need, and the government pays the interest while you’re in school.
 Unsubsidized loans don’t require proof of need, but you’re responsible for all interest.

-See also How to spot student loan scams
+See also Facts to help you understand student loan settlement

 Can I apply for student loans every year?